 Next, participants will review the five P’s of the marketing mix and how social media fits in with them.

 In this session, participants will learn seven tips for developing a social media plan.
 Utilisation guidelines will also be covered.
 Participants will then complete an in-depth social media plan worksheet.
 The session will wrap up with a look at evaluating the costs and benefits of social media marketing.

 Getting the right people on a social media marketing team is essential.
 This session will offer participants some ways to build the team.
 Participants will also explore the idea of community in social media.

 In this session, participants will look at using social media to build employee engagement.

-Analyzing Your Impact with Metrics
+Analysing Your Impact with Metrics